clseibold/Edim/README.md

 * Replace first occurance in file
 * Replace all in file
 * Better previewing of file
-  - Only the given range of lines
+  - A page of the file
 * Ability to change setting on how many lines to show before the line you are currently modifying (to give context)
 * Add color
 * Tab completion for opening/saving files